Nikolay Kirov (footballer): 2017-18

 Kirov had to fill the gaps in his squad and during the summer and the autumn several new players joined on free transfers: Plamen Dimov, Álvaro Juliano, Daniel Kajzer, Steven Petkov, Daudet N'Dongala, and Gustavo Sauer.
 The start of the season was very successful - on 9 August 2017, Nikolay Kirov and his team won the first Bulgarian Supercup in the history of Botev Plovdiv following a 1–1 draw and a victory through penalty shootout against Ludogorets.

 During the winter break Nikolay Kirov brought two ex-players back to Botev Plovdi: João Paulo on a loan until the end of the season and the right-back Filip Filipov.
 The other new signings were the Brazilian forward Diogo Campos Gomes and the defender Dimitar Pirgov.
 In the last official home game from the season of First League, 2–0 win over FC Vereya, Kirov made a substitute and allowed Stanislav Shopov to make an official debut for the first-team just at the age of 16.
 Botev Plovdiv finished 5th in First League and was eliminated by Slavia Sofia at the semi-finals of the Bulgarian Cup after several controversial refereeing decisions.

+Beroe

+Kirov served as manager of Beroe Stara Zagora between September 2022 and June 2023.